nitrite/nitrite-doc/java-sdk/repository/write.md

 ### Updating Using a Filter and Options

-You can update an entity using a filter and options.
+You can update multiple entities using a filter and options.
 It takes a `Filter` object as first input parameter.
 It takes a Java entity as second input parameter.
 It takes a `UpdateOptions` object as third input parameter.
 It returns a `WriteResult` object.
 The entity must not be `null`.

 #### UpdateOptions